 5 Most Desirable Leadership Qualities You’ll Gain from a Leadership Training Course

 Taking a leadership training course is one of the best ways to become more self-aware as a leader.
 Not only is self-awareness key to being a great leader, it’s also a vital personal quality that allows you to understand how you behave, how you interact with others and what your strengths and weaknesses are.

 Whether you work directly with service users, key stakeholders or just your colleagues, developing your self-awareness will directly impact your team, their performance and overall organisational culture, so make sure you take the time to reflect on yourself and your skills.

 Learn more about the skills you need to become an effective leader in the public sector.

-A self-confident leader believes that their skills, abilities and attitude can make a different and help achieve goals.
-By attending a leadership training course, you’ll learn to recognise your own skills and remove any doubt from you mind – no imposter syndrome here!
+A self-confident leader believes that their skills, abilities and attitude can make a difference and help achieve goals.
+By attending a leadership training course, you’ll learn to recognise your own skills and remove any doubt from your mind – no imposter syndrome here!

 To get started, learn how to become a more confident public speaker to give your self-confidence a boost.

 If you want your workforce to be productive, happy and innovative, you need to reinforce their ideas with support and guidance.
 Employees look to leaders for guidance, and if you’re not there to support them, it’s likely you won’t see the result you were expecting.
 To be a supportive leader you need to recognise the core fundamentals, including building strong relationships, promoting collaboration and commitment to the organisation.